-So how do Baby Ventures co-founders Lisa and Golzar incorporate sustainable living in their own daily lives?
-In this first of our two-part blog series, read about the changes Lisa has made – and what she pledges to do for the rest of 2020 – to increase her ecoliteracy!
+So how does Baby Ventures co-founder Lisa Hall incorporate sustainable living in her own daily life?
+Read about the changes Lisa has made – and what she pledges to do for the rest of 2020 – to increase her ecoliteracy!

 “I always considered myself to be a decent steward of the planet.
 While I certainly don’t live off the grid, I thought of myself as environmentally-minded and not a wasteful person.
 But over the past year, I’ve read and researched and a lot about the state of our planet and what actions individuals must take now (including research for…an upcoming Baby Ventures title!).
 I took a hard look at my own actions and realized they were no where good enough.
 So I’ve taken steps to do better, and plan to do more.
 Here are 10 things I have done to reduce my carbon footprint and what I pledge to do before the end of the year: